Whelping Bitch: How To Tell If Your Dog Is About To Give Birth To Puppies

 Between births you can place pups on the bitch to begin feeding, however, sometimes the bitch is too restless, so if you think she will hurt them, be sure to monitor feeding and then keep them separate until after the final pup is born.

-Ensure all pups get a good feed.
-Settled, well-fed pups won’t cry.
-Screaming and crying generally means there is an issue and you will need to call your vet or us to discuss what to do.
+If puppies are screaming and crying this generally means there is an issue and you will need to call a vet to discuss what to do.

 Ensure your bitch has lots of TLC and lots of food and water.